M4K4TT4CK/Inventory_Management_SpringBoot_Java/README.md

 •   Display error messages when adding and updating parts if the inventory is greater than the maximum.

-  - Add custom validator @ValidInventoryRange to check for min and max inventories, created InventoryInRangeValidator and ValidInventoryInRange UI
+  - Add custom validator @ValidInventoryRange to check for max inventories, generates error message when adding parts
+  - Add custom validator @ValidMinInventoryrange for check for min inventories, generates error message when adding parts

 Task I:
 - I.  Add at least two unit tests for the maximum and minimum fields to